 Prior to RBC Capital Markets, Jeff was a Managing Director in UBS’ Leveraged Finance and Restructuring Groups.
 At UBS, Jeff was Head of Leveraged Finance and Restructuring for Technology, Media, and Telecommunication (TMT), and he was Head of the San Francisco office for his group.
 Prior to UBS, Jeff worked in Leveraged Finance at Morgan Stanley and Salomon Brothers.
 During this period, he led senior loan, high yield, and mezzanine financing transactions for emerging companies, primarily in the TMT sectors.
 Before Salomon Brothers, Jeff worked with Deloitte & Touche as a Manager in their Restructuring Group.
 At Deloitte, he provided financial and operational restructuring advisory services to troubled middle-market companies, and his transaction experience included both out-of-court and in-court reorganizations.

 Over the span of his career, Jeff has completed over 225 transactions raising more than $175 billion in capital and restructuring more than $50 billion in securities.
 Jeff holds an MBA from Harvard Business School and a B.A. degree from Stanford University.

 He and his wife, Beth, have been married for over 20 years and have three children.

 Prior to joining Wedbush, Peter was a Managing Director of Alvin V. Shoemaker Investments, Inc. where he managed a family office and multiple investments.
-Peter has experience investing in a broad range of industries including: financial and business services, healthcare services, software and outsourcing.
+Peter has experience investing in a broad range of industries including: financial and business services, healthcare IT and services, software and outsourcing.